sascristian/HeyberryAI/README.md

 ### APIs and dependencies in this fork ###

-caffe must be installed for dream skill and path added to config file
+caffe must be installed for dream skill and path added to config file, dependencies for this skill are not all pre-installed install of this is hard dreamskill is blacklisted by default because of this, remove from skills/core.py blacklist to use

-requirements.txt will be updated in the future, check skill links for dependencies and watch skills log for debug on missing dependencies
+requirements.txt / dev_setup.sh will be updated in the future, check skill links for dependencies and watch skills log for debug on missing dependencies

 ### API Key services